Communist Party in Saudi Arabia: Structure

-The CPSA had a youth organization, the Union of Democratic Youth – Saudi Arabia (Ittihad ash-Shabab ad-Dimuqrati fi as-Sa'udiyah), with office in Damascus, Syria.
+The CPSA had a youth organization, the Union of Democratic Youth – Saudi Arabia (Ittihad ash-Shabab ad-Dimuqrati fi as-Sa'udiyah), with its office in Damascus, Syria.
 Other organizations close to the CPSA were the Workers' Federation of Saudi Arabia, the National Union of Students of Saudi Arabia (NUSSA) and the Democratic Women's League of Saudi Arabia.

 Its central organ was Tareeq al-Kadiḥeen ("Way of the Toilers").

 The party was always illegal and persecuted by the regime.

 Shiites were attracted to Saudi opposition groups, including the Communist Party, due to resentment at discrimination against them on religious grounds by the Saudi Government.
 As a result, the bulk of the members of the Communist Party were members of Saudi Arabia's Shiite community.

 Ideology

 Saudi Communist Party literature was filled with critiques of the Saudi economy, discrimination against women, and of the pro-Western foreign policy of the Saudi ruling family.
 The Communist Party also criticized the Saudi ruling family as being corrupt.

 The CPSA had close relations with other Arab communist parties and was a pro-Soviet party.
 In its previous inception as the National Liberation Front, the group had pursued closer ties with the National Liberation Front – Bahrain.

 As part of the restructuring of the party in the early 1990s, the new Democratic Assembly took up the cause of democratic reform.